 Keldur Turf House in South Iceland - is this the oldest House in Iceland?

-I adore turf houses, also called sod houses, they are so typical Icelandic.
-So I think it is proper to write about the oldest turf house in Iceland, the historical farm of Keldur in South Iceland.
+But I think it is appropriate to write a special travel blog about the oldest turf house in Iceland, the historical farm of Keldur in South Iceland.

-Keldur turf-farm and an employee from the National Museum
+Keldur turf farm and an employee from the National Museum

-Keldur farm is a historical place and here lived one of the characters in the Saga of Njáll, Ingjaldur Höskuldsson, who lived at Keldur from 974 until around the year 1000.
+Keldur farm is a historical place, and here lived one of the characters in the Saga of Njáll, Ingjaldur Höskuldsson, who lived at Keldur from 974 until around the year 1000.

 Keldur turf-farm